Basis of Selection

 Medical College Admission Test: It is recommended that all candidates take the Medical College Admission Test in the spring, but it must be taken not later than September of the year preceding admission to the School of Medicine.
 If more than one MCAT was taken, all the test grades must be included when making application.

 The test must be repeated if, at the time of application, more than three years have elapsed since it was taken.
-For questions about registration and test administration contact: firstname.lastname@example.org
+Beginning with the 2016 application year DGSOM will accept both the old MCAT and the 2015 MCAT.
+After January 2018 (when the old MCAT reaches expiration) only the 2015 MCAT will be acceptable.
+For questions about registration and test administration contact: email@example.com

 The MCAT Care Team